-The first goat kid purchased from Dreda and Roland Randall's Monach herd along with a second pedigree companion was the start of our foundation herd and these girls were soon joined by two pedigree Monach milkers.
-The sheer volume of milk and inability to do anything productive with it resulted in my design and build of a small dairy powered by solar panels to sell the milk commercially to minimise waste and also enable the goats to pay for themselves.
+The first goat kid purchased from Dreda and Roland Randall's Monach herd along with a second pedigree companion was the start of her foundation herd and these girls were soon joined by two pedigree Monach milkers.
+The sheer volume of milk and inability to do anything productive with it resulted in Tereza's design and build of a small dairy powered by solar panels to sell the milk commercially to minimise waste and also enable the goats to pay for themselves.

 The herd took its name from the area where it is situated, a long forgotten hamlet of the Middle Ages known as Fulebroc after the ‘full’ or ‘foul’ brook that runs to this day down to meet the River Stour.
 A breeding programme followed, and the Fulibroch Herd was established attending agricultural shows, milk recording and selling pedigree livestock.

-More goats meant more milk but also excess kids and so our delicious Fulibroch milk fed kid meat was placed on the menu followed by the production of high quality beautifully tanned hides organically processed here in Britain.
+More goats meant more milk but also excess kids and so the delicious Fulibroch milk fed kid meat was placed on the menu followed by the production of high quality beautifully tanned hides organically processed here in Britain.

-In the meantime, I established a range of Fulibroch Dairy handmade luxury soaps to increase income to sustain the herd further which have proved to be very popular.
+In the meantime, Tereza established a range of Fulibroch Dairy handmade luxury soaps to increase income to sustain the herd further which have proved to be very popular.
 These contain no harsh chemicals or synthetics and are made simply with natural oils and butters, the fragranced soap containing only pure essential oils.

 The dairy now offers seasonal products all year round, and using all it's waste and being sustainable, is environmentally friendly.
 This has generated a lot of interest and we are privileged to provide talks and host private groups to the dairy for those who wish to see our circular model, and learn about setting up similar initiatives themselves.

+Tereza has now taken her light and energy to help others with their projects but leaves a legacy in the Fulibroch Dairy.
 We hope you enjoy our livestock and seasonal products as much as we love producing them.